Graphing a polar curve given by r = f(theta)

 Preamble

-We use PGtikz.pl to generate the graph.
+The PGtikz.pl macro is used to generate the graph.

 Context()->variables->are(t => 'Real');